7 Catholic teachings that make Evangelicals cringe

 Allan Parr points to the last supper to "prove" the Eucharist is not Jesus' body, since he didn't

 The 2nd century Romans accused Christians of cannibalism when they heard about the Eucharist, so Allen Parr is in good company.
 But Jesus' finger or stomach couldn't have been the Eucharist, which is the inseparable combination of the accidents of bread and the substance of his body.
-Allen says Jesus was there at the last supper so it couldn't be his body.
+Allen says Jesus was there at the last supper so it couldn't be his body to which we respond:

 • If Jesus could feed 5,000 (Mat 14:13), he can also perform this miracle (Jn 6:56)